club-cooking/cloud696/content/mixes/aaja-202407/index.md

 {{< imgprocess "images/featured.jpg" Resize "500x" >}}

 Another solo show  with Alex holding things down for this one, while Ewen was galavanting in Peru.
 Something for everyone over this 2 hours.
 Some spaced out electronic sounds before moving into some dub and a weighty bass mix section.
+Some old skl NY Rap bits too.
+AAJA crew was feeling it, i'm sure you will to!

-Broadcast live from the Aaja Basement, Deptford, 28 March 2024.
+Broadcast live from the Aaja Basement, Deptford, 25 April 2024.

 {{< player "https://storage.googleapis.com/mix-archives/aaja/202403.mp3" >}}